The Fairyland Story: Reception and legacy

+In Japan, the game was positively received, mostly due to its intricate level designs and its puzzle-platformer elements.
+The MSX and Sharp X68000 ports similarly received a warm reception.

-Retrospective views on The Fairyland Story have been mixed to positive.
+Overseas views on The Fairyland Story however have been mixed to positive.
 A mini review of the game in a The NewZealand Story retrospective in an issue of Retro Gamer claimed the game as "nothing special" due to its level designs and simplistic gameplay mechanics.
 PlayStation Official Magazine - UK, while reviewing Taito Legends Power Up, unfavorably compared it to Parasol Stars, referring to it as a "dress rehearsal" for Parasol Stars.
-However, it was praised for the fact that one could "turn the Pope into a muffin and push him off a ledge".
 When criticizing the fact that Bubble Bobble was a locked game in Taito Memories Jokan, Hardcore Gamer said that while one could "make do" with it and Don Doko Don, ultimately stated that it was "decaf when you want espresso".
 When reviewing Taito Legends 2, Eurogamer wrote that the game was "hugely additive", although criticized it for the lack of co-op play.
 A more in-depth retrospective review on the game by Hardcore Gaming 101 was more positive, praising the game for its detailed graphics (for the time) and its risk-versus-reward gameplay elements.
-While criticizing the game for being too punishing for beginner players, and for denying players the right to continue on rounds 99 through 101, ended that the game was "highly recommended" for people that are "into cute platformer games and/or Bubble Bobble-like games".
+While criticizing the game for being too punishing for beginner players, and for denying players the right to continue on rounds 99 through 101, they said that the game was "highly recommended" for people that are "into cute platformer games and/or Bubble Bobble-like games".
 However, it was noted that the Sharp X68000 version was the best way to play the game, due to the addition of the save system, as well as the fact that it lets players continue anytime they liked.

+The game's inclusion in Taito Milestones has similarly led to a mixed to positive response overseas.
+Some review sites, like multiplayer.it, Gaming Age, and TouchArcade, praised it for its mechanics, with some minor criticisms from the latter two.
+Others like Hardcore Gamer and Nintendo World Report unfavorably compared it to Bubble Bobble.

 The Fairyland Story is often considered to be one of the spiritual predecessors to Bubble Bobble, mostly due to the similar gameplay mechanics.
 Gameplay elements and power-ups from The Fairyland Story would later be used in The NewZealand Story.
 A block formation that resembles Ptolemy appears as a hidden level in The NewZealand Story.
 A hidden world in Rainbow Islands, called Magical Island, is based on The Fairyland Story.
 The Worm enemy would later appear in both Don Doko Don and Don Doko Don 2.